Mysteriza/Browser-Password-Viewer/README.md

 # Browser Password Backup
-This python program backup all passwords and credit card from browsers!
+This python program backup all passwords and credit cards from browsers!

 # 📎Modules Required
 To install all the required modules use the following code: